| |

 From the top of Jessie Gerard, the views are breathtaking in the winter looking across at the snowy mounds of American Legion Forest and the Farmington River cutting between them.

-Be sure to pack your microspikes for potentially icy spots on the initial climb which is a little steep and rocky!
+Be sure to pack your microspikes for icy spots on the initial climb which is steep and rocky!

 5. Round Mountain, Taconic